homework-homies/hw-hub/README.md

 App created by: The Homework Homies - Alex, Jess, Taylor, Thais and Natasha

 # DESCRIPTION OF APP
 The Homework Hub app is able to track students homework submission throughout their GA course.
-There will be 3 portals (Instructor, Student and Producer).
+There are  3 portals: Instructor, Student and Producer.
 This app is a perfect way for students and their instructors to analyse students progress in the class.

+Instructors can create new homework assignments and homework takeaways that will save to their github.
+They can view all of their cohorts and students pending and submitted assignments, track students progress in the course, and grade their submitted assignments.
+Instructors are able to view a list of 'At-Risk' students who have submitted less than 20% of assignments.
+And finally, instructors are able to create new cohorts and add students and producers to that cohort.

+Students can check their progress in the course, track their homework submission scores, create new homework submissions, and read gists created by their instructors.

+Producers are able to view all of their cohorts and student submissions for each assignment.
+They are also able to view a list of 'At-Risk' students who have submitted less than 20% of assignments.

 # TECHNOLOGIES USED
 HTML, CSS, Bootstrap, Ruby on Rails, RedCarpet Gem, BCrypt, ActionMailer, Jquery, javaScript